Surgical dermatology & Mohs surgery

 Our surgical dermatologist team is expertly trained in performing surgeries for many complicated skin conditions.
 Common types of skin surgery include:

 Mohs micrographic surgery is a minimally invasive procedure that removes skin cancer cells.
-It has the highest cure rate of all skin cancer removal methods, and it’s usually the best treatment option for certain types of skin cancers, like basal cell and squamous cell carcinoma.
+It has the highest cure rate of all skin cancer removal methods, and it’s usually the best treatment option for certain

 The goal of Mohs surgery is to remove all the skin cancer cells while protecting as much healthy skin as possible.
 To protect healthy tissue, our doctors remove tissue from the affected area layer by layer.
 After each layer of tissue is removed, we’ll examine the cells under a microscope to check for any cancer cells.
 By examining each layer of skin, we are able to remove even microscopic cancer cells deeply rooted in your skin and clear your skin of cancer cells.